CHINMAYVIVEK/urban-guide/README.md

 # urban-guide
 ## The installation guide
-Installation guide for various softwares and tools used for development and and project management
+Installation guide for Tryton CMS/Framework for GNU Health softwares development and and project management
-* Hosting
+* Tryton Installation
-* Development
+* GNU HEalth Installation
-* Tools
+* Tryton Dependent Module for GNU Health